ReserveDate: June 29th, 2022

 In the first group, if we are thinking about the Meta's version from a private company or video games company, the property is quite easy: it belongs to the publisher, the entity who owns the servers, binds the clients with user license agreements.
 As a user, the only way to benefit from property rights is mostly a license agreement, which delimits what is authorized and what it is not (for instance, trading goods).

 Within the second group of players in the Metaverse, Intellectual Property rights are more feasible: goods created by the users belong to them and remain in the Metaverse.
-Second Life was unique for these reasons.
+Second Life It was unique for these reasons.

-Finally, the third group, represented by Web3, foresees that we are the owner of our creations and be able to transfer it, exchange it.
+Finally, the third group, represented by Web3, foresees that we are the owner of our creations and will be able to transfer it, exchange it.

-Speaker Gregor PRYOR replied also that we get a lot of inbound questions from clients looking to protect the shape of ownership in the digital world, “if you don’t own something, someone else will steal it”.
+Speaker Gregor PRYOR He also replied that we get a lot of inbound questions from clients looking to protect the shape of ownership in the digital world, “if you don't own something, someone else will steal it”.
 So, brands are looking to protect their brands in the Metaverse meanwhile people are selling fake Gucci avatars (real example).
-The risks and, at the same time, the attractiveness of Blockchain/NFTs are reflected in people sale, for instance Christie’s sold items for millions and millions of dollars.
+The risks and, at the same time, the attractiveness of Blockchain/NFTs are reflected in people sale, for instance Christie's sold items for millions and millions of dollars.
 The value of ownership is all about the extent to which there is a right of transfer.
 People buy NFTs thinking they own something.
 Because of the opacity around the IP rights transfer and the increasing popularity of these tokens, it is almost inconceivable that regulators will not intervene.
-From Speaker Gregor PRYOR’s point of view, NFTs could have utility and enable ownership potentially, but there is a way to go.
+From Speaker Gregor PRYOR's point of view, NFTs could have utility and potentially enable ownership, but there is a way to go.

 Moderator Michaela MACDONALD, noted that when we look at the relationship between the Metaverse and traditional modes of intellectual property protection, business-facing interactions will be fine.
 Most of the time, companies have the tools and skills to ensure that their intellectual property assets are protected, as well as contracts, licensing agreements and technological safeguards: